Yug-Oswal/Motorq-VIT-2024-DS-Assignment-Yug-D-Oswal/README.md

 ### Requirements:
 1. Data Preprocessing
-  a.
-Convert the Telemetry 1 and Telemetry 2 tables into one common format
+  1. Convert the Telemetry 1 and Telemetry 2 tables into one common format
-  b.
-Combine the two tables into one Telemetry table
+  2. Combine the two tables into one Telemetry table
-  c.
-Ensure that corresponding telemetry messages in both tables are combined into one message to avoid redundancy
+  3. Ensure that corresponding telemetry messages in both tables are combined into one message to avoid redundancy
-  d.
-Explore this dataset and share at most 3 takeaways from this dataset.
+  4. Explore this dataset and share at most 3 takeaways from this dataset.
 2. Calculate Fuel Economy
-  a.
-Using the telemetry data from the combined table, calculate the Fuel Economy for each vehicle
+  1. Using the telemetry data from the combined table, calculate the Fuel Economy for each vehicle
-  b.
-Please refer to Fuel Economy for an introduction
+  2. Please refer to Fuel Economy for an introduction
-  c.
-Discuss your findings and approach taken to calculate this metric with us for follow-ups
+  3. Discuss your findings and approach taken to calculate this metric with us for follow-ups

-## Project:
-1. The file "Motorq-ProblemStatement.ipynb" contains the entire condensed code of my solution to the problem statement.
-2. The entire project was done within the span of 5-8 hours.
-3. The file contains how I usually handle any Data Science tasks:
-  a.
-Basic EDA on the data procured
-  b.
-Data Cleaning, Pre-processing, and Scaling (if required).
-Scaling data is done with care to ensure that the distribution of the original data is maintained.
-  c.
-Advanced EDA
-  d.
-Posing Hypotheses related to the Insights we need to collect
-  e.
-Derivative Branches created for EDA to test hypotheses
-  f.
-Recursively create derivative branches if new hypotheses encountered.
-  g.
-Draw and compile conclusions from the first level of derivative branches.
-  h.
-Repeat steps e. to g. for lower level of derivative branches.
-  i.
-Condense conclusions from all level of derivative branches.
-  j.
-Create a new file with only the EDA required for the drawn conclusions.